 The world just changed....again.
 It seems like every 6 months, a new upgraded version of ChatGPT is released and completely changes the game.
 This happened again last week with the release of OpenAI's GPT-4o model, which brings all the punch of the GPT-4 model, without giving up cost or speed.

 So how can you take advantage of the benefits of GPT4o?
 This article delves into what makes GPT-4o so special and how you can use it to take advantage of it.
+ChatGPT has become an indispensable tool for many.

 Another groundbreaking feature is its expanded context window of 128k tokens.
 This means GPT-4o can handle much larger sets of information at once, providing deeper and more comprehensive insights.
-For marketers, this translates to more detailed customer profiles, better understanding of market trends, and more effective targeting strategies.
+For marketers using ChatGPT, this translates to more detailed customer profiles, better understanding of market trends, and more effective targeting strategies.
 The ability to process and analyze large volumes of data quickly allows for more informed decision-making, helping you stay ahead of the competition.

 In today’s dynamic business environment, taking days or even hours to collect accurate information can feel like you're trying to walk to the mailbox after a heavy snowstorm.
 It should be so easy, and you can't get to what really matters because it takes forever to get through all the powder!
 GPT-4o offers real-time data analysis, delivering immediate insights that empower you to make quick, informed decisions.
 This capability is particularly beneficial for marketing campaigns, where timing can make or break your success.
-The immediate feedback loop allows for rapid adjustments, ensuring your strategies are always optimized for maximum impact.
+The immediate feedback loop provided by ChatGPT allows for rapid adjustments, ensuring your strategies are always optimized for maximum impact.

 The AI can provide sophisticated business strategies and solutions, tailored to your specific needs.
 Here are two examples of how GPT-4o serves as a powerful consulting tool that can drive incremental value to your employer's bottom line:

 Our team here at Go Fig AI has been absolutely floored by the things that GPT-4o can do.
 It has been able to perform a broad array of exploratory analysis and deliver insights with just about every dataset and problem we gave it.
-It's like a real time senior data scientist on the team who is available for everyone 24/7, and it just keeps getting better with the more information we fed it!
+It's like a real-time senior data scientist on the team who is available for everyone 24/7, and it just keeps getting better with the more information we fed it!

 There's only one thing we can know for certain: this technology is going to continue to advance rapidly and continue to change how business is done in all our roles.
 By embracing the technology, we become the first members of the new generation of AI-equipped professionals, and we will excel beyond the capabilities of those who prefer to pretend ChatGPT doesn't exist.

 Have you ever wondered why you're having a slow day on a Friday night?
 The weather is great, you just released a fresh batch of a new beer, and you even sent out an Instagram post with tonight's specials, but as you're standing behind the bar you begin to wonder if you should have entered into this expensive hobby in the first place.
 You day dream about the last time your tap room was a thriving full house and the thousands in sales you made that night made you feel like you made it!
 You wonder what you did right, and why tonight is so different.
+Perhaps the answer lies in customer segmentation.
 If only you could replicate your success so that every Friday night was that night.
 Picture the satisfied smiles, clinking glasses, and the satisfying hum of conversations blending with the mellow music.
 Imagine being able to pay yourself a fat paycheck every month, and you could sleep well knowing you could wake up tomorrow and keep brewing.
 What a dream that would be!

 But it doesn't have to stay a dream.
 We can turn that dream into reality, simply by understanding what components went right on the good day and replicating that success again and again.
 To do this, we'll lean on analytics to identify your best customers, and find ways to continue to engage and foster customer loyalty through marketing, events and your menu.
+If this task feels dauting, you may want to read our guide to leverage AI to support you as a business consultant with a one time cost of $1.

 You know your regulars: there's Jim, Dale, and Sean.
 You know what they like to eat and drink, and you can expect them right to the minute.
 But what about the rest of your customers?
 Who's that guy wearing the green hat and skinny jeans?
 What drew him in to your brewery tonight?
 Does he love the beer and vibes you offer, so much so that you start seeing him every month?
 If so, you might begin to wonder if there more versions of that customer around town that don't know about you yet.